flash62au/EngineDriver_Home/docs/operation/index.rst

 Connecting has two aspects:

-* Connecting to the correct WiFi network, which uses Android's build in capabilities (not |EDs|)
+* Connecting to the WiFi network, which uses Android's build in capabilities (not |EDs|)
 * Connecting |ED| to the WiThrottle server

 Connecting to the WiFi network